cumulus-digital/00-wp-cumulus-tools/README.md

 Custom utilities for Wordpress include:

-* extra-jetpack: Adds options to expose jetpack's modules menu and disable jetpack's backup menu, video and image sitemaps.
 * collapse-hierarchical: Adds a collapsing tree UI to hierarchical posts and terms.
+* jetpack-extras: Adds options to expose jetpack's modules menu, and toggles to disable its video and image sitemaps.

 ## What's with the weird repo name?